My Little Story (And Why I'm Here)

 Hey there!

-I'm sitting here writing my very first blog post with my little guy snoozing on me while my toddler is at preschool (can we talk about the actual magic of baby-wearing for a hot minute?
+I'm sitting here writing my very first blog post with my little guy snoozing on me while my toddler is at preschool (can we talk about the actual magic of baby-wearing?
 Two free hands = literally everything).

-This season of life has me reflecting, so here's how Little Orange Studio became my full-time thing.
+This season of life has me reflecting, so here's how Little Orange Studio became my full-time gig.

 The plot twist